aquasecurity/postee/README.md

 ## Abstract

-A simple container for enhancing the available outputs for Aqua Security.
-Postee can send a message to variety of target systems one a new image vulnerability is discovered.
-The supported systems are: JIRA, Email, Slack, Microsoft Teams, Generic WebHook, Splunk and ServiceNow.
+Postee is a simple application that recieves JSON messages from one hand, and delivers them (after reformatting) to different collaboration systems, like: JIRA, Email, Slack, Microsoft Teams, Generic WebHook, Splunk and ServiceNow.

+Postee is exteremly useful for sending vulnerability scan results, reported by Aqua Security product, to collaboration systems.
+It has some special logic that can prevent sending same message twice!
+For example - in case vulnerability for certain image was already reported, Postee can supress new messages for same image vulnerbilities and only send messages with new vulnerabilities.
+To setup Postee with Aqua Security vulnerability scanning follow [this](#configure-the-aqua-server-with-webhook-integration).

 ## Features
 Some features that Postee provides: